Tucker Carlson emerges on Twitter, doesn't mention Fox News

 The mystery about why Fox Corp. leadership, Rupert Murdoch and his son Lachlan, decided to suddenly dismiss Carlson lingered.
 The company has not explained it, although some media reports Wednesday centered on material uncovered during Dominion Voting Systems' lawsuit but redacted from court papers.

-Private messages Carlson sent with "highly offensive and crude remarks" were a "catalyst" in Fox's decision to cut him loose, according to The New York Times.
+Private messages sent by Carlson with “highly offensive and crude remarks” were a “catalyst” in Fox's decision to cut him loose, according to The New York Times.

 Both The Wall Street Journal and The Washington Post said one redacted message included a slur against a senior Fox executive.
 Each of the reports relied on sources that were not identified.